opral/monorepo/rfcs/sdk-js/RFC.md

     - routes could collide; Some words exist in different languages and can have different meanings
       - e.g. the link `/bank` could lead to the english and german version.
 If the language is not encoded in the url, how do we render the correct language?
     - some routes may not exist in certain languages
-    - layouts could differ between languages; a simple if/else should be good enough to support that use case
+    - layouts could differ between languages (a simple if/else should be good enough to support that use case)

 ## How this SDK should function